vibhavg-ctrl/bizzy-pos/README.md

 # Bizzy POS 🛒

 A modern, full-featured Point of Sale system built for supermarkets and retail stores.
-Designed and developed by **Vibhav Gupta**.
+Designed and developed by **Vibhav**.

 ## What it does